Emily-Cathleen/TravelTracker/README.md

 # Travel Tracker 🌱

 Adventure Awaits!
-This application will help you plan your next trip.
+Use Travel Tracker to book your next getaway.

 ## Deployed Site